-Name Number Color Status Meaning

-POWER LED3 Orange ON Power is supplied to the target MCU.
+Name Number Color Status Meaning POWER LED3 Orange ON Power is supplied to the target MCU.
 OFF Power is not supplied to the target MCU.
 CLOCK LED4 Green ON The target MCU internal clock is oscillating.
 OFF The target MCU internal clock is not oscillating.

-RESET LED5 Red ON Target MCU is being reset.
+RESET LED5 Red ON Target MCU is being reset, or reset signal of the user system is held low.
 OFF Target MCU is not being reset.
 RUN LED6 Green ON User program is being executed.
 OFF User program is not being executed.